 When planning and selecting an HVAC system for a hospital, it’s important to consider what the future use of each room/area will be.
 For example, a MRI room has different cooling needs than that of an ultrasound room.
 Different systems and equipment put off heat, which requires a full-functioning HVAC system to maintain cooling needs.

 Don’t risk your patients or personnel’s health by neglecting your HVAC system.
-If you’re looking for an Atlanta HVAC company who knows the significance of hospital cooling standards, look no further than Anytime HVAC.
-Serving metro Atlanta for nearly two decades, we are available 24/7 to better serve you and your business.
+If you’re looking for an Atlanta HVAC company who knows the significance of hospital cooling standards, look no further than Anytime Heating, Cooling and Plumbing Serving metro Atlanta for nearly two decades, we are available 24/7 to better serve you and your business.
 Contact us today, or give us a call at 770-504-5881 to schedule an appointment.